-The EF uncertainty for category 4A1, Land remaining forest land, was estimated to 88.6%, the Swiss value according to FOEN 2017).
-This value includes the uncertainties in gain and loss of living biomass (i.e. uncertainties of the NFI results), which are the dominant processes for 4A1.
+The EF uncertainty for categories 4A1 and 4A2 was estimated to 88.6%, the Swiss value according to FOEN 2018).
+This value includes the uncertainties in gain and loss of living biomass (i.e. uncertainties of the NFI results), which are the dominant processes for 4A1 and 4A2.